Evance262/FontInstallerApp/README.md

 # FontInstallerApp

-A modern, is an open-source WPF application for Windows that allows users (Graphic designer, Editors, etc.) to easily install fonts from ZIP archives.
+This is an open-source WPF application for Windows that allows users (Graphic designers, Editors, etc.) to easily install fonts from ZIP archives.
 The app  supports `.ttf` and `.otf` fonts, and handles system font installation with administrator privileges.

 ## Features